ibid/ibid/docs/api/ibid.test.rst

 ------------------

 .. class:: PluginTestCase

-    A subclass of Twisted Trial's :class`unittest.TestCase
-    <twisted.trial.unittest.TestCase`.
-It sets up an environment much like a
-    running Ibid including a clean database, and loads the specified plugins.
+   A subclass of Twisted Trial's :class:`unittest.TestCase<twisted.trial.unittest.TestCase`.
+It sets up an environment much like a running Ibid including a clean database, and loads the specified plugins.

    The clean database is a SQLite database at ``ibid/test/test.db`` (which needs to be updated when the schema changes).
 The tests also use the config at ``ibid/test/test.ini``.

    .. attribute:: load

       List: strings naming plugins to be loaded before running tests.

       Default: empty

    .. attribute:: noload

       List: strings naming plugins *not* to be loaded.

       Default: empty

    .. attribute:: load_base

       Boolean: whether to load a small set of base plugins (currently, just core).

       Default: ``True``

    .. attribute:: load_configured

       Boolean: load all configured modules (excluding :attr:`noload`).

       Default: if :attr:`load` is empty, ``True``; otherwise, ``False``.

    .. attribute:: username

       String: the default username/nick in events created by the :func:`make_event` method.

       Default: ``u'user'``

    .. attribute:: public

       Boolean: whether or not the events created by :func:`make_event` are public.

       Default: ``False``

    .. attribute:: network

       Boolean: whether or not the test uses the external network.
 Used to skip tests in networkless environments (where the environment variable `IBID_NETWORKLESS_TEST` is defined).

       Default: ``False``

    .. method:: setUp()

       If you override this method, make sure you call :meth:`PluginTestCase.setUp()`.

    .. method:: tearDown()

       If you override this method, make sure you call :meth:`PluginTestCase.tearDown()`.

    .. method:: make_event(message=None, type=u'message')

       Create and return an event on the test source, from the test user, of type *type*.

    .. method:: responseMatches(event, regex)

       Process *event* (either an event or a string to be treated as a message from the test user on the test source), and return whether the response matches *regex* (either a regex string or a compiled regex).

    .. method:: assertResponseMatches(event, regex)

       Assert that :meth:`responseMatches` returns true.

    .. method:: failIfResponseMatches(event, regex)

       The opposite of :meth:`assertResponseMatches`.

    .. method:: assertSucceeds(event)

       Process *event* (either an event or a string to be treated as a message from the test user on the test source), and check that it is processed by some :class:`Processor <ibid.plugins.Processor>` and no complaint is set.

    .. method:: assertFails(event)

       The opposite of :meth:`assertSucceeds`.